-The Human Impact exists to befriend the homeless and bridge the relational gap to change lives.
+The Human Impact exists to befriend the homeless, bridge the relational gap, and build long-term community.

 We follow Jesus to "his poor" (Mother Teresa).
 We see God using his power to defend the cause of the vulnerable, marginalized, and oppressed.
 We want to join him in this work—using our resources, network, and gifts to care for those he loves.